elliotwestlake/mars-rover-commander/README.md

 Using this high tech interface you can control a mars rover!

+## Assumptions

+- The rover should not exceed the plateau.
+In this case I stop the rover from moving further than the plateau, however another solution could be to make it move to the other side of the plateau (like pacman or snake)

 ## Notes

 - I decided to use node as it's the language I'm most experienced with.